oanda/apidocs/v1/stream.md

 ### Body (Stream)

 All data written to the stream are encoded in the JSON format.
 The initial data returned are price snapshots of the subscribed instruments.
-Subsequent price data will be written to the stream whenever new prices are avaliable.
+Subsequent price data will be written to the stream whenever new prices are available.
 Heartbeats are written to the stream to ensure the HTTP connection remains active.

 ~~~json